zuplo/docs/docs/articles/api-key-management.md

 ### Consumer Tags

 Consumers can also have tags associated with them.
 Tags are simple key value pairs.
-Tags are used for management purposes only (i.e. querying consumers through the Zuplo API).
-Tags do not get sent to the runtime as part of authorization.
+Tags are used for management purposes only (for example querying consumers through the Zuplo API).
+Tags don't get sent to the runtime as part of authorization.

 For example, a Consumer might be tagged in order to track the customer